Consistent kinetic modeling of compressible flows with variable Prandtl numbers: Double-distribution quasi-equilibrium approach: Methodology

-The \ac{BGK-BE}, as discussed in the introduction, has few well-known shortcomings that need to be addressed before being used to model general compressible flow hydrodynamics: \begin{itemize} \item Variable specific heat capacity valid for polyatomic molecules: The distribution function has to be extended in order to account for the internal roto-vibrational degrees of freedom of the gas molecules in a polyatomic gas. \item Variable Prandtl number: The \ac{BGK} collision operator results in the restriction of a Prandtl number of unity. \end{itemize}
+The \ac{BGK-BE}, as discussed in Section \ref{sec:model-background}, has few well-known shortcomings that need to be addressed before being used to model general compressible flow hydrodynamics: \begin{itemize} \item Variable specific heat capacity valid for polyatomic molecules: The distribution function has to be extended in order to account for the internal roto-vibrational degrees of freedom of the gas molecules in a polyatomic gas. \item Variable Prandtl number: The \ac{BGK} collision operator results in the restriction of a Prandtl number of unity. \end{itemize}

-To account for the first issue, a widely used approach is to absorb the additional degrees of freedom into a second distribution function $g$ evolving according to another Boltzmann transport equation.
-This idea was first discussed in~\cite{rykov_model_1976}.
-For computational purposes it was later extended to carry some, or the full, part of the total energy, which allows to model flows with variable adiabatic exponents $\gamma$, as the $g$- and $f$-distributions can be linked to constitute this information~\cite{rykov_model_1976, ProbingDoubleDist2024}.
-The specifics of the splits is discussed in the next section.
+{ To account for the first issue (variable specific heat capacity valid for polyatomic molecules), a widely used approach was originally introduced by Rykov~\cite{rykov_model_1976}, who extended the BGK framework to polyatomic gases by introducing additional relaxation mechanisms to account for the additional degrees of freedom allowing to model flows with variable adiabatic exponents $\gamma$.
+For computational convenience, this idea was later reformulated, mainly based on the lattice Boltzmann picture, by introducing a second distribution function $g$, evolving according to another Boltzmann transport equation, which explicitly represents the evolution of internal roto-vibrational energy modes of the gas.
+This description further allowed to extend the second distribution to carry some, or the full, part of the total energy, as the $g$- and $f$-distributions can be linked to constitute the necessary information~\cite{ProbingDoubleDist2024}.
+It shall be noted that, in the dilute-gas limit with monoatomic particles the double-distribution approach does not strictly reduce to the classical single-distribution BGK equation, as the conservation of energy is represented differently; this distinction does, however, not affect the recovery of the intended macroscopic hydrodynamic equations.

-The second limitation can be lifted by application of the generalized-BGK collision operator incorporating the \ac{QE} approximation approach~\cite{gorban1994, gorban1991quasi, Gorban2006Quasi, QE_ansumali-2007, FRAPOLLI2018ELBforthermal}.
+An option to lift the second limitation (variable Prandtl number) is given} by the application of the generalized-BGK collision operator, guided by the \ac{QE} approximation approach~\cite{gorban1994, gorban1991quasi, Gorban2006Quasi} {(see previous section)}.
 The latter component decomposes the dynamics of the system into fast and slow modes, which is very practical for systems possessing different time scales of physical processes.
 Of interest here is a Prandtl number of non-unity,